Mervyn S. Bennion: Naval career

 Bennion was killed in action during the Japanese attack on Pearl Harbor, December 7, 1941, while in command of the battleship USS West Virginia.
 He was mortally wounded by a shrapnel shard from the nearby USS Tennessee after she was hit by a bomb.
-Cook Third Class Doris Miller and several other sailors attempted to move Captain Bennion to a first aid station, but he refused to leave his post, eventually ordering his men to leave him and save themselves.
+Mess Attendant Second Class Doris Miller and several other sailors attempted to move Captain Bennion to a first aid station, but he refused to leave his post, eventually ordering his men to leave him and save themselves.
 Using one arm to hold his wounds closed, he died from loss of blood while still commanding his crew.
 Bennion was posthumously awarded the Medal of Honor.

 Bennion is buried in the Salt Lake City Cemetery.
+On July 4, 1943, the destroyer USS Bennion (DD-662), named in his honor, was christened by his widow.

+Awards and honors

 Medal of Honor citation

 Bennion's Medal of Honor citation reads: